Home Affordability

 Many lenders employ this rule as a standard when assessing mortgage applications.
 Lenders view borrowers who meet these conditions as lower risk, potentially resulting in improved interest rates and loan terms.

-Although it the rule is helpful, it's crucial to consider personal situations.
+Although the rule is helpful, it's crucial to consider personal situations.
 Living in expensive areas may require allocating more income towards housing costs.
 On the other hand, individuals with no other debts can easily afford to spend more on housing without feeling any financial pressure.

 Moreover, you should consider personal financial goals and life stages.
 A young professional with a high earning potential may opt to temporarily exceed these ratios, whereas someone close to retirement may focus on decreasing debt below these thresholds.